Higgs Decays to $Z\gamma$ and $\gamma\gamma$ in the Flavor-Gauged Two Higgs Doublet Model: Introduction

+Building on our previous work~\cite{Wen:2025smu}, where specific Yukawa matrix textures in FG2HDM were proposed to explain the long-standing $B$ anomalies, the present study investigates whether the model's parameter space remains viable under the current experimental constraints on $\mu_{Z\gamma}$ and $\mu_{\gamma\gamma}$.
+While the $h\to Z\gamma$ and $h\to\gamma\gamma$ channels have been explored in other frameworks such as the complex 2HDM (C2HDM)~\cite{Fontes:2014xva} using earlier data~\cite{ATLAS:2014fxe,CMS:2013rmy} the recent updates from ATLAS and CMS~\cite{ATLAS:2020qcv,CMS:2022ahq,ATLAS:2023yqk,ATLAS:2025qvd} necessitate a more refined numerical and theoretical analysis.
+In FG2HDM, both decay modes receive loop-level contributions from charged Higgs bosons; furthermore, $h \to Z\gamma$ is modified by corrections to the $f\bar{f}Z$ vertex.
+Consequently, this work aims to identify the permitted FG2HDM parameter space for $\mu_{Z\gamma}$ and $\mu_{\gamma\gamma}$, while accounting for the constraints on the $f\bar{f}Z$ vertex from top-quark measurements and the $b\to s\ell^+\ell^-$ FCNC process.

-The rest of the paper is organized as follows.
-In Sec.~\ref{sec:model}, we provide a brief overview of the key features of the FG2HDM.
-In Sec.~\ref{sec:oneloop}, we calculate the one-loop amplitudes for $h\to Z\gamma$ and $h\to\gamma\gamma$ decays in the unitary gauge.
+The remainder of the paper is organized as follows: In Sec.~\ref{sec:model}, we provide a brief overview of the key features of the FG2HDM.
+In Sec.~\ref{sec:oneloop}, we calculate the one-loop amplitudes for the $h\to Z\gamma$ and $h\to\gamma\gamma$ decays in the unitary gauge.
 The numerical analysis and subsequent discussions are detailed in Sec.~\ref{sec:num}.
-Our conclusion is presented in Sec.~\ref{sec:con}.
+Our conclusions are presented in Sec.~\ref{sec:con}.
 For convenience, the relevant Lagrangian and the corresponding Feynman rules are prepared in Appendix~\ref{app:La}.
-Additionally, the explicit expressions for the scalar functions obtained from one-loop calculations are listed in Appendix~\ref{app:scalarfunc}, along with the kinematics for Higgs decays in Appendix~\ref{app:kin}.
+In addition, the explicit expressions for the scalar functions obtained from one-loop calculations are listed in Appendix~\ref{app:scalarfunc}, along with the kinematics for Higgs decays in Appendix~\ref{app:kin}.